Depression – Diagnosis, Symptoms, and Treatment

 - Tricyclic antidepressants

 - Pamelor (nortriptyline)

 Another option for depression is Wellbutrin XL (bupropion).
-Wellbutrin (bupropion) may be a particularly useful selection in individuals who smoke as it is also prescribed for smoking cessation.
+Wellbutrin (bupropion) may be a particularly good selection in individuals who smoke as it is also prescribed for smoking cessation.

 Your doctor may also recommend Oleptro (trazodone) – especially if you are having trouble sleeping.

-Antidepressants generally take at least 2 weeks to a month for patients to notice an improvement in mood and other symptoms.
-They should be used cautiously in patients with suicidal thoughts as they may actually increase the risk of suicide in a small percentage of patients.
+Antidepressants generally take at least 2 weeks to a month for patients to notice improved mood and other symptoms.
+They should be used cautiously in patients with suicidal thoughts as they may increase the risk of suicide in a small percentage of patients.

 - Richards D.Prevalence and clinical course of depression: a review.
 Clin Psychol Rev. 2011 Nov;31(7):1117-25. - https://www.ncbi.nlm.nih.gov/pubmed/21820991

 - Sullivan PF, Neale MC, Kendler KS.
 Genetic epidemiology of major depression: review and meta-analysis.
 Am J Psychiatry.
 2000 Oct;157(10):1552-62. - https://ajp.psychiatryonline.org/doi/10.1176/appi.ajp.157.10.1552

 - Adams SM, Miller KE, Zylstra RG.
 Pharmacologic management of adult depression.
 Am Fam Physician.
 2008 Mar 15;77(6):785-92. - https://www.cecentral.com/assets/2098/11_depression_Elder.pdf